Learn how to set up site and ROI tracking on your site.

 In the example given, this code would need to be added to your post-purchase confirmation page or its equivalent and it needs to be appended underneath the last line of the site tracking code of that page.
 This will enable you to track a list of the products purchased and the total checkout amount.

-Any purchases made are tracked and this information is shown in the reporting area against the relevant campaign.
+Any purchases made are tracked and this information is shown in the analytics area against the relevant campaign.

 - Site tracking code should be added to every page that you wish to track.